vectorized-runner/vectorized-runner.github.io/_posts/2022-07-31-A-high-performance-temporary-List.md

 	var list = new StackOnlyList<int>();
     // list.Count is zero here
     AddToList(list);
-    // list.Count is still zero here, since structs are value types they are copied when passed to function!
+    // list.Count is still zero here, since structs are copied when passed to function!
     // You also failed to Dispose the memory here, since on our local struct no field has changed. list.Dispose();
 }